 - Whisk the warm water, yeast, and granulated sugar together in the bowl of your stand mixer fitted with a dough hook or paddle attachment.
 Cover and allow to rest for 5 minutes. *If you don’t have a stand mixer, simply use a large mixing bowl and mix the dough with a wooden spoon or rubber spatula in the next step.

-- Add the olive oil, salt, garlic powder, and half of the flour.
+- Add the olive oil (or butter), salt, garlic powder, and half of the flour.
 Beat for 15 seconds, then add the remaining flour.
 Beat on low speed for 2 minutes.
 Turn the dough out onto a lightly floured surface.
-With lightly floured hands, knead the dough for 3-4 minutes (for a visual, watch me do it in the video above).
-The dough can be a little too heavy for a mixer to knead it, but you can certainly use the mixer on low speed instead.
+With lightly floured hands, knead the dough for 5 minutes (for a visual, watch me do it in the video).
+The dough can be a little too heavy for a mixer to knead it, but you can certainly use the mixer fitted with a dough hook on low speed instead.
 After kneading, the dough should still feel a little soft.
 Poke it with your finger—if it slowly bounces back, your dough is ready to rise.
 If not, keep kneading.

-- Shape the dough: Use the video tutorial and step-by-step photos above as your guide for this step.
+- Shape the dough: Use the video tutorial and step-by-step photos as your guide for this step.
 When the dough is ready, punch it down to release the air.
-Using floured hands on a lightly floured work surface, shape the dough into a 16×5 inch log.
-(5 inch width really isn’t as important as the 16 inch length here, no need to be exact.)
+Using floured hands on a lightly floured work surface, shape the dough into a 16×5-inch (13x41cm) log.
+(5-inch width really isn’t as important as the 16-inch length here—no need to be exact.)
 Using a very sharp knife, pizza cutter, or bench scraper, slice into 16 1-inch strips.
-Roll each strip into 8 inch ropes.
-Tie each into knots.
-You can tuck the two ends of the knots underneath the knot or leave them out, that’s up to you.
-Arrange the knots on 2 lined baking sheets.
-(Either parchment paper or silicone baking mats work.)
+Roll each strip into 8-inch ropes.
+Tie each into a knot.
+You can tuck the 2 ends of the knots underneath or leave them out—that’s up to you.
+Arrange the knots on 2 baking sheets lined with silicone baking mats or parchment paper.

 - Lightly cover the shaped knots and let them rest for at least 30 minutes and up to 45 minutes.
 They will slightly puff up during this time, producing softer rolls.